adlnet/xAPI-Spec/xAPI.md

 <a name="miscmeta"/>

 ### 5.4 Identifier Metadata

+###### Requirements

+* Where an identifier already exists, the Activity Provider SHOULD use the corresponding existing identifier;
+* Where an identifier already exists, the Activity Provider MAY create and use their own Verbs where a suitable identifier does not already exist.
+* If metadata is provided, both name and description SHOULD be included.
+* If the URI is a URL that was coined for use with this specification, the owner of that URL SHOULD make this JSON metadata available at that URL when the URL is requested and a Content-Type of "application/json" is requested.

+###### Details

 There are several types of URI identifiers used in this specification:
 * <a href="#verb">Verb</a>
 * <a href="#acturi">Activity id</a>